 Graduation came, graduation went.
 Now what?
-If you’re like me you may find yourself wandering around aimlessly, wondering how the heck that date on the calendar that’s been coming at you in warp speed since September actually, finally got here.
+If you’re like me, you may find yourself wandering around aimlessly, wondering how the heck that date on the calendar that’s been coming at you in warp speed since September finally got here.

 The final countdown to college is now ON, and it’s real.

-Let your graduate be in charge of class schedules ,roommate decisions, and other logistics.
+Let your graduate handle class schedules, roommate decisions, and other logistics.
 Offer your suggestions, but make sure they are just that: suggestions.
 Let their decisions stick.
 This is their experience, not yours.

 3. Don’t let them leave you out entirely.